smithc36-tcd/hpc-group/assignment_two/report.md

  **Which performance optimizations (think about what you learned in the previous module) would be suitable for DFT other than parallelization with OpenMP?
 Explain, no need to implement the optimizations. **

-There are several suuitable optimizations
+There are several suitable optimizations

-- Precomputation and lookup tables.
-We could precompute the values for the trigonometric functions and store them in a loopup table.
+- Pre-computation and lookup tables.
+We could precompute the values for the trigonometric functions and store them in a lookup table.

 - Cache friendly memory access.
 We could implement cache blocking for more friendly cache access.

-- Vectorization: We could implement vectorisation with SIMD instructions, which is even possible with OpenMP using the `#pragma omp parallel for simd` directive.
+- Vectorization: We could implement vectorisation with SIMD instructions, which is even possible with OpenMP using the `#pragma omp simd` directive.